-We do not have any material contract assets as of June 30, 2021 and 2020, other than trade and other receivables, net on our consolidated balance sheets.
+We do not have any material contract assets as of June 30, 2022 and 2021, other than trade and other receivables, net on our consolidated balance sheets.
 Our receivables are primarily the result of contracts with customers, which are reduced by an allowance for doubtful accounts that reflects our estimate of amounts that will not be collected.

-We record contract liabilities when cash payments are received or due in advance of guests staying at our hotel, which are presented within accounts payable and other liabilities on our consolidated balance sheets.
-Contract liabilities decreased to \$161,000 as of June 30, 2021 from \$375,000 as of June 30, 2020.
-The decrease for the twelve months ended June 30, 2021 was primarily driven by \$214,000 revenue recognized that was included in the advanced deposits balance as of June 30, 2020.
+We record contract liabilities when cash payments are received or due in advance of guests staying at our hotel, which are presented within accounts payable and other liabilities on our consolidated balance sheets and had a balance of \$375,000 at July 1, 2020.
+Contract liabilities increased to \$493,000 as of June 30, 2022 from \$161,000 as of June 30, 2021.
+The increase for the twelve months ended June 30, 2022 was primarily driven by advance deposits received from customers for services to be performed after June 30, 2022.